DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Method

-However, as shown in Table.\ref{tab:promote}(a), this straightforward approach leads to a clear conflict between the two objectives.
+However, as shown in Table.\ref{tab:promote}~(a), this straightforward approach leads to a clear conflict between the two objectives.
 On one hand, although the semantic loss is applied to preserve the model's original semantic representation capabilities, achieving this objective proves difficult, as semantic performance metrics show a significant decline compared to the original model, reflecting the disruption caused by the reconstruction training objective on semantic capabilities.
-On the other hand, the model also struggles to achieve satisfactory reconstruction quality, often resulting in distortions and blurriness in the reconstructed images (Fig.\ref{fig:tokenizer_framework}).
+On the other hand, as shown in the cropped region of Fig.\ref{fig:tokenizer_framework}, the model also struggles to achieve satisfactory reconstruction quality, often producing distorted and blurry images.

-To address this, we decouple the learning of the reconstruction and semantic objectives through a hierarchical approach, as shown in Fig.\ref{fig:tokenizer_framework} (right).
-Specifically, reconstruction loss is applied to supervise the shallow layers (1-6) of the vision tower, while semantic loss is applied to the deeper layers (layer 26 and the pooling head).
-Features from the shallow and deep layers are then discretized separately via residual vector quantization~\cite{lee2022rqvae}, resulting in low-level and high-level visual vocabularies.

-We utilize an Exponential Moving Average (EMA) strategy~\cite{razavi2019vqvae2,van2017ema} to update the codebook.
-To enhance codebook utilization, we implement a restart strategy where a cluster within the codebook is randomly replaced with an input from the current batch if it remains unused for a certain number of steps.
-To ensure the encoder outputs align closely with the codebook entries, we utilize a Vector Quantization (VQ) commitment loss, which is defined as:
+Motivated by this, we introduce a hierarchical approach to decouple the learning of the reconstruction and semantic objectives.
+Specifically, as shown in Fig.\ref{fig:tokenizer_framework} (right), reconstruction loss is applied to supervise the shallow layers (1-6) of the vision tower, while semantic loss is applied to the deep 26-th layer (Please refer to Appendix.\ref{appendix_generalizability} for the selection of the reconstruction layer).
+Features from the shallow and deep layers are discretized separately via residual vector quantization~\citep{lee2022rqvae}, resulting in low-level and high-level visual vocabularies, referred to as the pixel codebook and the semantic codebook, respectively.
+To ensure the encoder outputs align closely with the codebook entries, we utilize a Vector Quantization (VQ) commitment loss, which is defined as

 Consequently, the total loss is formulated as a weighted sum of reconstruction loss, semantic loss, and VQ commitment loss